Next Page Previous Page Home Tools & Aids Search Handbook

 3. Cumulative residual standard deviation plot

-Questions The Yates analysis can be used to answer the following questions:
+Questions The Yates algorithm can be used to answer the following question.

-1. What is the ranked list of factors?
+1. What is the estimated effect of a factor on the response?

 Related Techniques Multi-factor analysis of variance